 The saponification step happens after the polish, while the wall is still curing.
 A solution of black olive soap (potassium soap, traditional Moroccan or a verified equivalent) is brushed across the surface and worked in with the stone again.
 The soap’s free fatty acids react with calcium hydroxide at the wall surface to form calcium stearate, an insoluble salt that sits in the surface pores.
 The wall is now waterproof, breathable to vapor, and finished.
 A second soap pass two to three days later builds the protection.

 Substrate prep is where tadelakt installations succeed or fail.
 The wall behind the plaster has to be rigid, dimensionally stable, and chemistry-compatible.
 We specify cement board or a true cementitious render base over framing, never green board, never gypsum, never anything that flexes under load.
 Movement joints are designed into the room before the first coat.
-A wet room moves: thermal cycling, framing dry-down, structural settlement.
-Tadelakt is brittle under tension and will telegraph any substrate movement straight through to the finish.
+A wet room moves (thermal cycling, framing dry-down, structural settlement), and tadelakt is brittle under tension.
+It will telegraph any substrate movement straight through to the finish.

 Where it works, where it does not

-Where it does not: pool waterlines and below-grade cisterns where the wall sees continuous immersion (tadelakt sheds standing water but is not specified for hydrostatic pressure).
-Substrates that move.
-Rooms where the homeowner cannot commit to the maintenance regimen.
-And exterior wet applications in freeze-thaw climates: the surface is fine, but freeze-thaw cycling at the substrate is unforgiving.
-For the Asheville commission, the steam room is conditioned and interior, which is the right envelope for the finish.
+Where it does not belong: pool waterlines and below-grade cisterns where the wall sees continuous immersion (tadelakt sheds standing water but is not specified for hydrostatic pressure), substrates that move, rooms where the homeowner cannot commit to the maintenance regimen, and exterior wet applications in freeze-thaw climates.
+The surface is fine in those climates, but freeze-thaw cycling at the substrate is unforgiving.
+A conditioned interior wet room is the right envelope.

 The maintenance regimen is the part of the spec that needs to be in the homeowner packet, not just the drawing set.
 Tadelakt walls get a soap wash, not a tile cleaner.
 A pH-neutral natural soap, applied with a soft cloth, every few months.
 The soap pass refreshes the calcium stearate at the surface and is the reason hundred-year-old hammam walls still hold water.
 Acidic cleaners (vinegar, citrus, anything labeled descaling) will etch the lime and break the waterproofing.
 We send a one-page care sheet with every wet-room commission and walk the homeowner through it at handover.

 Tadelakt is among the more labor-intensive finishes in the catalog.
-The cost driver is the polish: hand-stone burnishing over the full wet-room surface area, with the wall worked while green, in panels small enough to stay wet-on-wet.
-The saponification pass is comparatively quick; the polish is where the days go.
-Material cost is modest (lime, marble dust, pigment, soap), labor is the line item.
+The cost driver is the polish: hand-stone burnishing over the full wet-room surface area, with the wall worked while green in panels small enough to stay wet-on-wet.
+The saponification pass is comparatively quick.
+The polish is where the days go.
+Material cost is modest (lime, marble dust, pigment, soap), and labor is the line item.

 Compared against the tile-and-membrane alternative, the cost trade is usually a wash on materials and labor combined, with tadelakt running higher on labor and lower on materials.
 The real divergence is design intent.
 If the spec calls for a seamless surface, tile cannot deliver it at any price.
 If the spec is open to grout joints, tile is the faster path.
 The finish is specified when the design needs the seamlessness, the thermal feel, and the lime-surface depth, not as a cheaper substitute for anything else.